 Editing is great also, because then I’m improving somebody else’s creation.
 I work with some really bright and savvy people.
 They spend their days embedded in code (pun intended), and they are the first to say, “I’m not a good writer.”
 At first, I assumed they were probably right.
 What do coders know about writing?
 But guess what: my coworkers are actually fantastic writers.
 My editing usually only involves catching typos, tightening grammar, enhancing word choice, and removing exclamation points.
 For some reason, developers love to litter their blog posts with exclamation points!!!
 But, I do enjoy editing their articles, mainly because I end up learning so much about design, development, plugins, and WordPress.

 Lastly, the social media element of my job is extremely satisfying.
 It’s also a lot more challenging and time-consuming than I expected it to be.
-While I continually talk about WDS, I fail to mention that I also manage the communications for our other three brands: Pluginize, Maintainn, and AppPresser.
-All in all, I’m handling four brands in total.
-And each has its own voice, style, and brand.
+While I continually talk about WDS, I fail to mention that I also manage the communications for our other brands: eWebscapes, Pluginize and Maintainn.
+All in all, I’m handling four brands.
+And each has its own voice and style.
 So, needless to say, I stay quite busy.

-One new thing I’m bringing to the table that WDS had not experimented with before is pubic relations.
+One new thing I’m bringing to the table that WDS had not experimented with before is public relations.
 Again, I love writing pitches.
-Moving forward, I plan on getting WDS (and hopefully the other three companies, too) mentioned in the media.
+Moving forward, I plan on getting WDS (and hopefully the other companies, too) mentioned in the media.
 That’s a big professional goal for me.

 I feel smarter for having worked here.